 Autism Outreach for schools is a service commissioned by Surrey and delivered by staff based at some of Surrey’s specialist provisions.
 Our aim is to support mainstream schools to meet the needs of their autistic and neuro-diverse pupils or those undiagnosed but struggling in similar areas.
 We work with mainstream schools to promote inclusive whole school practice (universal support) as well as supporting staff working with individual pupils (targeted support).

-The Autism Outreach service is commissioned by Surrey and is based at four schools across the county; Linden Bridge and Freemantles visit primary schools, Limpsfield Grange and The Abbey visit secondary schools.
+The Autism Outreach service is commissioned by Surrey and is currently based at three specialist settings:

 The outreach teams are made up of teachers and teaching assistants who have worked at our host schools.
 They have all had a range of training in autism-specific strategies and continue to access training and development opportunities, both with their host school and as a team.
 Many of our staff have experience working in both mainstream and special school settings.